Roughness of exponential dichotomy under unbounded perturbation in linear partial functional differential equations: Yosida Distance and Linear Perturbation of Linear (Non-Delayed) Evolution Equations

-Finally, if $d_{Y}(A,B)$ is sufficiently small, $\|T(1)-S(1)\|$ is sufficiently small as well, and thus, $(S(t))_{t\ge 0}$ has an exponential dichotomy. \end{proof}
+Finally, if $d_{Y}(A,B)$ is sufficiently small, $\|T(1)-S(1)\|$ is sufficiently small as well, and thus, $\left (S(t)\right )_{t\ge 0}$ has an exponential dichotomy. \end{proof}

-In the perturbation theory of linear equations $u'(t) =Au(t)$ by an operator $C$, one considers the equation $u'(t)=(A+C)u(t)$ a persistent domain condition that $D(A) \subset D(C)$ is a primary one in many researches, see for instance, \cite{cholei, dunsch, lun}.
-The novelty in this paper is the persistent domain condition is not primary in the assumption as demonstrated later.
-The following lemma will show that the concept of Yosida distance allows us to recover all important cases of perturbation under this persistent domain condition.
+In the perturbation theory of linear equations of the form $u'(t)=Au(t)$ perturbed by an operator $C$, one usually studies the perturbed equation $u'(t)=(A+C)u(t)$.
+A standard assumption in the literature is the domain inclusion condition $D(A)\subset D(C)$; see, for example, \cite{cholei, dunsch, lun}.
+The main novelty of this work is that such a domain condition is not imposed as a fundamental assumption.
+Instead, as shown later, the notion of Yosida distance provides a framework that encompasses all classical perturbation settings under this condition.
+The following lemma clarifies this relationship.